Freediving & Spearfishing.

 Anchor and jump in

 The captain sets the anchor on the day's structure.
-Crew briefs the plan, buddy pairs sort out, and you're in the water.
-Each session is 2 hours.
+Crew briefs the plan and you're in the water.
+Each session is about 2 hours.

 -